-The agency's actual full-time equivalents (FTE) count was 107 in FY 2022 and projected to be 136 at the end of 2023 and 2024.
-As the Indian gaming industry continues to rebound from the pandemic, backfilling positions has been a budget priority of the agency.
-For FY 2023 and FY 2024, the Commission remains dedicated to recruiting and retaining talented employees along with identifying employee professional development opportunities and competitive salaries.
+In order for the Commission to fulfill its statutory duties and to provide necessary services to the Tribes, backfilling positions continues to be a budget priority of the Agency.
+For FY 2025 and FY 2026, the Commission remains dedicated to recruiting and retaining talented employees along with identifying employee professional development opportunities and competitive salaries.